What Christian Parents Need to Know about His Dark Materials

 SJ: The language he uses, the paragraphs where he addresses the Christian faith are very clear.
 Referring to the Church as "The Magisterium" instantly struck me as a Catholic.
 The story will go for long stretches of just great story, but then a paragraph will stick out and hit you.

-SM: The spiritual warfare, surprisingly, stuck with me.
-It touched me uncomfortably at an elemental level.
+SM: For lack of a better term, the "spiritual warfare," surprisingly, stuck with me.
+Some scenes touched me uncomfortably at an elemental level.
 I expected to be more caught up with Pullman's agenda, but where I was drawn in was with what's going on under the surface, more subtly, even to the idea of just what these daemons are.
 Ever wonder what that voice talking to you is that sounds like yourself?
 What would the Bible say that is?
-It can make you a little uneasy.

-I also noticed the moral ambiguity, which I think is only going to get stronger as the series goes on.
-It would have to if no action is truly bad because at the minimum it leaves you with experience and knowledge.
-But it's odd how a universe created by an atheist would have a definitive spiritual side, a God to kill, daemons, angels, witches, all sorts of things.
+I also noticed the moral ambiguity, which by reading we know is only going to get stronger as the series goes on.
+It has to if your belief is that no action is truly bad because at the minimum it leaves you with experience and knowledge.
+But it's odd how a universe created by an atheist would have a definitive spiritual side: a God to kill, daemons, (gay) angels, witches, all sorts of things.

 SJ: I do think the way Pullman weaves spirituality into the book was unexpectedly overt and disturbing.
-I went into this thinking it might be more like Harry Potter, with more gray areas, but this was more like having a worldview handed to you on a silver platter.
+I went into this thinking it might contain more gray areas, but this was more like having a worldview handed to you on a silver platter.
 He's very purposeful in the way he writes this and the way he portrays Christianity.
-That was a surprise.
-I didn't have to dig for it.
+That was a surprise; I didn't have to dig for it.

 What is your general reaction?